Belle Gunness: Early life

 Belle Gunness was born Brynhild Paulsdatter Størseth in Selbu Municipality in Søndre Trondhjem county, Norway, on November 11, 1859, to Paul and Berit Størseth; she was the youngest of eight children.
 She was confirmed at the Church of Norway in 1874.
 At age 14, Gunness began working for neighboring farms by milking and herding cattle to save enough money for the journey to New York City.
 She moved to the United States in 1881.

-When she was processed by immigration at Castle Garden, Gunness changed her first name to Belle, then travelled to Chicago to join her sister, Nellie, who had immigrated several years earlier.
+When she was processed by immigration at Castle Garden, her first name was recorded as Belle on the passenger list.
+She then travelled to Chicago to join her sister, Nellie, who had immigrated several years earlier.
 In Chicago, while living with her sister and brother-in-law, Gunness worked as a domestic servant, then got a job at a butcher's shop cutting up animal carcasses.
 She was at least 170 cm tall and weighed around 95-113 kg and was physically strong in appearance.